007 MAGAZINE - The World's Foremost James Bond Resource!

 The 25th James Bond film No Time To Die (2021) was full of references to earlier entries in the series - with mentions of previous characters in the story arc, aural cues on the soundtrack, and even several homages in the main title sequence itself.
 This tradition is of course nothing new, as the series has always contained references to events and people in popular culture, and little nods and winks for eagle-eyed fans to spot.
 Whilst each film usually contains at least one ‘in-joke’, the majority of these are usually reserved for those films released in a significant anniversary year.
 Die Another Day (2002) and Skyfall (2012), released in the 40th and 50th anniversary years respectively, have many references, homages and ‘in-jokes’ to earlier films from the franchise.
 Several people involved in the making of the James Bond series, or those closely connected to them, have also made uncredited appearances in the films (often more than once), with co-producer Michael G. Wilson holding the record for the most cameos to date.
 Some non-Bond film franchises have even gone to extraordinary lengths to appeal to fans of a particular series or genre, with elaborate post-credit sequences to set up sequels for those cinemagoers who sit through to the very end.

 The first James Bond film, Dr. No released in 1962, began the custom of the ‘in-joke’ with the on-screen appearance of the recently stolen painting of The Duke of Wellington by Francisco de Goya, seen in the undersea hideout of the eponymous villain.
 Some of these ‘in-jokes’ and references have aged better than others, with very few of them detracting from the enjoyment of the film for those who don't spot them.
-In more recent years many stories and bits of trivia surrounding the James Bond series have been perpetuated by so-called ‘Bond commentators’ and wannabee social media video channels.
+In more recent years many apocryphal stories and bits of trivia surrounding the James Bond films have been perpetuated by so-called ‘Bond commentators’ and wannabee social media video channels.
 Most of these ‘facts’ are usually 100% untrue, and as is the case with many items appearing on publicly editable websites such as IMDB and Wikipedia, it is now easier for anyone to copy and republish information rather than verify if for themselves.
 With over 40 years’ experience and access to many of the filmmakers concerned, 007 MAGAZINE has been in the unique position of gathering facts from the horse's mouth, so to speak!

 007 MAGAZINE takes a look back at those significant little ‘in-jokes’, cameo appearances and general trivia scattered throughout the James Bond films from 1962 to date, shedding a little more light on these often hard-to-spot ‘Easter eggs’ in the series that celebrated its 60th anniversary in 2022.